Canadian grocery chain to deploy SnapPay facial recognition payment tech

 A Toronto-based grocery store chain is planning on bringing biometric facial recognition payments to its stores in what may be a first for Canada, according to Yahoo Finance.

-Chinese supermarket chain Foodymart, which operates six stored in Ontario and two in British Columbia, told Yahoo that it plans to purchase machines for facial recognition payments from SnapPay, which is also based in Toronto, and offers a way for Canadian retailers to implement international payment networks like AliPay and WeChat.
+Chinese supermarket chain Foodymart, which operates six stores in Ontario and two in British Columbia, told Yahoo that it plans to purchase machines for facial recognition payments from SnapPay, which is also based in Toronto, and offers a way for Canadian retailers to implement international payment networks like AliPay and WeChat.

 SnapPay launched just weeks ago, and says it hopes to deliver the first system in the first quarter of next year, though the agreement is still being finalized, and terms were not disclosed.